-CAL/32 will generate the same object as in the past, provided none of the following instructions are used: external with offset, DCMD, DNTRY, WNTRY, WXTRN, or INCLD.
-The assembly of any of these instructions will produce an object that TET will reject.
+CAL/32 generates the same object as in the past, provided none of the following instructions are used: external with offset, DCMD, DNTRY, WNTRY, WXTRN, or INCLD.
+The assembly of any of these instructions produces an object that TET will reject.
 Link is required to process modules containing this extended object.
 These instructions are only valid in a Target 32 assembly and have no effect on 16-bit object generation.